-When using WebRTC getStats() APIs (see section 7 of [W3C.WD-webrtc-20130910]), the applications can query this information at arbitrary intervals.
+When using WebRTC getStats() APIs (see section 7 of [W3C.WD-webrtc-20150210]), the applications can query this information at arbitrary intervals.
 For the statistics reported by the remote endpoint, e.g., those conveyed in an RTCP SR/RR/XR, these will not change until the next RTCP report is received.
-Some applications may choose 1 second or a different polling interval, but the statistics from the remote endpoint may not change when using intervals shorter than the average RTCP reporting interval.
 However, statistics generated by the local endpoint have no such restrictions as long as the endpoint is sending and receiving media.
+For example, an application may choose to poll the stack for statistics every 1 second, in this case the underlying stack local will return the current snapshot of the local statistics (for incoming and outgoing media streams).
+However it may return the same remote statistics as before for the remote statistics, as no new RTCP reports may have been received in the past 1 second.
+This can occur when the polling interval is shorter than the average RTCP reporting interval.